Challenger expedition

 The expedition, initiated by William Benjamin Carpenter, was placed under the scientific supervision of Sir Charles Wyville Thomson—of the University of Edinburgh and Merchiston Castle School—assisted by five other scientists, including Sir John Murray, a secretary-artist and a photographer.
 The Royal Society of London obtained the use of Challenger from the Royal Navy and in 1872 modified the ship for scientific tasks at Sheerness, equipping it with separate laboratories for natural history and chemistry.
 The expedition, led by Captain George Nares, sailed from Portsmouth, England, on 21 December 1872.
 Other naval officers included Commander John Maclear.

 Under the scientific supervision of Thomson himself, the ship travelled approximately 68,890 nautical miles (79,280 miles; 127,580 kilometres) surveying and exploring.
 The result was the Report of the Scientific Results of the Exploring Voyage of H.M.S.
 Challenger during the years 1873–76 which, among many other discoveries, catalogued over 4,000 previously unknown species.
 John Murray, who supervised the publication, described the report as "the greatest advance in the knowledge of our planet since the celebrated discoveries of the fifteenth and sixteenth centuries".
-The report is available online as the Report of the Voyage of HMS Challenger.
 Challenger sailed close to Antarctica, but not within sight of it.
 However, it was the first scientific expedition to take pictures of icebergs.

 The expedition, which circumnavigated the Earth, collected data by lowering sounding lines to the bottom of the ocean floor to measure its depth and collect sediment samples, by collecting marine organisms by means of dredges lowered to the ocean floor and trawls lowered into the water at different depths, by measuring temperature at various depths and by collecting samples of seawater at standard depths for chemical analysis.
 They collected plankton samples and recorded the speed and direction of ocean surface currents.
-Samples were preserved in brine or alcohol, or dried, then brought to Europe and distributed to various experts to analyze.
+Samples were preserved in brine or alcohol, or dried, then brought to Europe and distributed to various experts to analyse.